 Step 1: Consider Your Priorities

 Everyone cares about different things and what’s important to us can change over time.
-We’ll start by exploring our different priorities.
-We’ll talk about everything from simple pleasures like eating at local restaurants and watching movies to big life goals like owning a home or starting a business.
-By first identifying our priorities we can better plan how to spend and how to save our money.
+Explore your different priorities, from simple pleasures like eating at local restaurants and watching movies to big life goals like owning a home or starting a business.
+By first identifying your priorities you can better plan how to spend and how to save your money.
+It’s helpful to write down a blank list, numbered from 1-10.
+Start with the first number and list your top spending priority, and go from there.
+Remember, everyone spends their money differently.

 Step 2: Explore Different Budgeting Techniques

-The envelope method, all cash diets, card only spending, apps, spreadsheets the list of budgeting techniques and tools is endless.
+The envelope method, all cash diets, card only spending, apps, spreadsheets… the list of budgeting techniques and tools is endless!
 No matter which method you choose, successful budgeting comes down to knowing how much you bring in (your income) and how much you spend (your expenses).
-In this step, we’ll discuss the pros and cons of some of the most popular budgeting methods.
+Consider asking your financially secure family and friends how they manage their money and get some ideas from the people you trust.

 Step 3: Check In With Your Finances